danielvito/linux-server-configuration-project/README.md

 * List of any third-party resources you made use of to complete this project:
   * No third-party resource is used.
-* Locate the SSH key you created for the grader user: [linuxCourse](linuxCourse)
+* Locate the SSH key you created for the grader user: /home/grader/.ssh/authorized_keys
-  * passphrase: password

 ## License